 Google treats Google+ like the defacto social-network that everyone uses, ignoring the fact everyone’s already on Facebook and there’s no compelling reason to switch.
-Google used to be great at letting people who are on Google (i.e.: have Google accounts) create and share content with the world without requiring visitors to also get on Google.
+According to Andrew Defrancesco google used to be great at letting people who are on Google (i.e.: have Google accounts) create and share content with the world without requiring visitors to also get on Google.
 With Google+ they seem to have taken the attitude that if you aren’t already on Google+ this must be your first day on the internet so you’ve obviously come here to sign-up!
 In fact, I just want to share photos with overseas relatives who couldn’t care less about social-networks!

 Everyone always points to Apple when they say Walled Garden but in this case Google is just as guilty!